Thirteen Cents: Sexuality

 Sexuality is a prominent theme in the novel through its numerous scenes of graphically depicted homosexual acts.
-Azure survives by selling sex to older men he terms ‘moffies.’
+Azure survives by selling sex to older men he terms "moffies".
 Literary scholars have suggested differing interpretations of Azure's sexualization.
 Some characterize Azure's homosexual acts as nothing more than a survival tactic and means of making money while others consider them as a part of his sexual growth and exploration.
-In his introduction, Shaun Viljoen presents his reading of the narrative as “a bildungsroman of the boy’s sexuality in formation” with the exploration of homosexuality as a possible subtext.
-Other scholars go further in describing it as a “coming-out narrative of young South African gays battling with non-acceptance."
-In an interview, Duiker denied the novel is about gay identity and said, “'I’m a writer and interested in every aspect of human relations and identity.
+In his introduction, Shaun Viljoen presents his reading of the narrative as "a bildungsroman of the boy's sexuality in formation" with the exploration of homosexuality as a possible subtext.
+Other scholars go further in describing it as a "coming-out narrative of young South African gays battling with non-acceptance".
+In an interview, Duiker denied that the novel is about gay identity and said: "I’m a writer and interested in every aspect of human relations and identity.
 The whole thing is not an issue for me.
 My first novel, Thirteen Cents, did not have a gay character and neither will the third.
-I really don’t want to be pigeon-holed.'”
+I really don't want to be pigeon-holed."

 Coming of Age

-The novel has been interpreted as a coming-of-age narrative which follows Azure's growth into manhood and confrontation with very adult circumstances.
+The novel has been interpreted as a coming-of-age narrative that follows Azure's growth into manhood and confrontation with very adult circumstances.
 He must learn how to survive within an adult world of crime and corruption.
 He comes to believe that these things make him stronger in order to become a man.